Disordered Eating and Dieting | Eating Disorders Victoria

 Physical effects of dieting

-Fluctuating weight is common for people who diet frequently (‘yo-yo’ dieting), as most people regain all the weight they have lost after a diet within a few years.
+Fluctuating weight is common for people who diet frequently (‘yo-yo’ dieting), as most people regain the weight they have lost after a diet within a few years.
 Diets disconnect people from their natural bodily responses through imposed food related rules and restrictions, which may overlook hunger, physical activity and a person’s individual nutritional requirements.

 Dieting can:

-• slow the body’s metabolism (the rate it burns calories)
+• slow the body’s metabolism

 • cause food cravings and an increased appetite, leading to over-eating